sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 # Test code quality and engineering

-You probably noticed that, once _test infected_, the amount of JUnit code that a software development team writes and maintain is quite significant.
+You probably noticed that, once _test infected_, the amount of JUnit code that a software development team writes and maintains is quite significant.
 In practice, test code bases tend to grow quickly.
 Empirically, we have been observing that Lehman's laws of evolution also apply to test code: code tends to rot, unless